pete-machine/torchbricks/README.md

-Bricks are passed to a `BrickCollection` for executing them as showed in below:
+The `BrickCollection` is used for executing above graph using a dictionary.

 ```python
 batch_size=2